Arctodus: Arctodus simus

 The most commonly accepted ecological parallel of Arctodus simus in scientific literature is the brown bear.
 Both brown bears and A. simus exhibit a high degree of dietary variability, and while largely herbivorous, meat can be an important dietary element to certain populations of both species.
 Additionally, the potential of habitual kleptoparasitism is often noted in Arctodus, with brown bears being opportunistic, curious, and regularly stealing kills from smaller predators.
 One past theory behind the extinction of A. simus is that A. simus may have been out-competed by brown bears as the latter expanded southwards from eastern Beringia ~13,000 BP, and gradually established itself in North America.

 However this has been refuted as new dates establish an extended coexistence, with some isolated A. simus remains being re-evaluated as brown bears.
 Brown bears (along with lions, bison and red foxes) first emigrated to North America via Beringia during the Illinoian Glaciation, with brown bears first arriving between ~177,000 BP and ~111,000 BP in eastern Beringia.
 Genetic divergences suggest brown bears first migrated south during MIS-5 (~92,000 - 83,000 BP) upon the opening of the ice-free corridor, with the first fossils being near Edmonton (26,000 BP).
 On a continent-wide scale, although the brown bear and A. simus were sympatric at times as brown bears spread into North America, A. simus may typically have dominated competitive interactions, and displaced brown bears from specific localities.
 For example, brown bear at the La Brea Tar Pits only postdate Arctodus.
 Additionally, Arctodus' prolonged co-existence with black bears may have put significant constraints on the black bear's evolution.

 At the end of the Pleistocene, one reason brown bears persisted where Arctodus simus went extinct was because Arctodus may have been less flexible in adapting to new and rapidly changing environments that impacted the availability or quality of food and habitat.
-Brown bears and Arctodus have been discovered together in Alaska (then Beringia) between 50,000 BP and 34,000 BP, and in later Pleistocene deposits in Vancouver Island, California, Wyoming and Nevada.
+Brown bears and Arctodus have been discovered together in Alaska (then Beringia) between 50,000 BP and 34,000 BP, and in later Pleistocene deposits in California, Nevada, Vancouver Island, and Wyoming.